 Memcache has proven to be an excellent option not only for caching but sharing information.
-One of the best use case scenarios I can think right away is with High Availability and Load Balancing.
-Wit HA and LB you don't have a certitude what server is serving, there sharing information with Memcache is the best way to have session information shared.
+One of the best use case scenarios I can think of right away is with High Availability and Load Balancing.
+With HA and LB you don't have a certitude about what server is serving, sharing information with Memcache is the best way to have session information shared.

-I will discuss here how to set it up using CentOS 6 and 7.
-You might figure out correct paths for your own distribution.
+I will discuss here how to set it up using CentOS 6 and 7, this applies as well to new Alma/Rocky distributions.
+You might figure out the correct paths for your distribution.

 Requisites